zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-the-web-application/2/_index.md

 Now let's write code to download the Customers web application and extract it to the <code class="file-path">C:\inetpub</code> directory, which is commonly used to store web applications.

-ASP.NET applications are commonly built into a _web deployment package_, which contains your site's static content &ndash; such as HTML, CSS, and image files &ndash; and server-side code.
+ASP.NET applications are often built into a _web deployment package_, which contains your site's static content &ndash; such as HTML, CSS, images, and other media &ndash; and server-side code.
 In practice, you might manually build the package and copy the result to a staging area.
 Or you might have an automated process that builds and stages the package when code is checked in to source control.
 You might then have a second process &ndash; either manual or automated &ndash; that runs your Chef cookbooks to deploy the updated application to your test or production environment when the build succeeds.

 For learning purposes, we've [provided a prebuilt version](https://github.com/learn-chef/manage-a-web-app-windows/releases/tag/v0.1.0) of the Customers web application on GitHub so you don't have to build it yourself.